- Home

 7. Send thank you cards for Christmas gifts

-And, if you’re completely new to card making, you might want to check out our introductory guide.
+And, if you’re completely new to card making, check out our introductory guide.

 8. Clean out your wardrobe